8ta4/say/DONTREADME.md

 ### Transcript

+> What permissions are assigned to each transcription file?

+Each transcription file is assigned `-r--------` permissions.
+Only you can read them.

+> What permissions are assigned to each transcription directory?

+Each transcription directory is assigned `drwx------` permissions.
+Only you can access it.

 > How does this tool keep its transcript read-only when it updates it?

 1. `say` makes a copy of the `DD.txt` file and creates a temporary file in the system's temp directory.
 This ensures that the application directory doesn't get cluttered.